 Article 26 of Regulation (EU) 2024/1689 sets out the obligations of deployers of high-risk AI systems. aiegis Eye is the provider of the monitoring system; the customer is the deployer.
-This page maps each sub-paragraph (1 through 12) to the aiegis code path that satisfies it, or explicitly flags it as out of provider scope.
+This page maps each sub-paragraph (1 through 12) to the aiegis code path that supports evidence for it, or explicitly flags it as out of provider scope.

-The split below distinguishes obligations the aiegis code path directly enforces or evidences (sub‑paragraphs 1, 2, 5, 6) from obligations that aiegis provides infrastructure or templates for but only the deployer can complete (3, 4, 7, 8, 9, 10, 11, 12).
+The split below distinguishes obligations the aiegis code path may provide potential technical contribution toward (sub‑paragraphs 1, 2, 5, 6) from obligations that aiegis provides infrastructure or templates for but only the deployer can complete (3, 4, 7, 8, 9, 10, 11, 12).

 The authoritative regulation text is at artificialintelligenceact.eu/article/26.
 Quoted excerpts on this page are reproduced verbatim from that source.